 After selecting the variation that aligns with our artistic vision, we can start creating artwork with our trained style.
 When forging you can use simple prompts like in the example 1 or refer to the prompt enhancer - magic wand button - on your prompting box.

 a girl in a school uniform wearing glasses and a backpack.

 full body shot of a charismatic guy dressed in an iconic Michael Jackson outfit, adorned with a sparkling sequin glove, his curly black hair falling around his face, perfectly executed dance moves under the colorful stage lights, capturing the essence of Michael Jackson's unparalleled stage presence and showmanship.

 As you forge, using prompt enhancer along with the combination of prompt strength bar and reference images or poses can lead to better results.
-Every user have their own artistic vision and these controls allow you to experiment with to reach the outputs you're looking for.
+Every user has their own artistic vision, and these controls allow you to experiment with to reach the outputs you're looking for.
 Here is a quick snapshot of the prompting box features.
 Read more about them here

 Whether you're aiming for a medieval-fantasy world, a retro-inspired adventure, or a futuristic sci-fi experience, Layer provides you with the tools to transform your concepts into mesmerizing artwork that captivates players and immerses them in your game's universe.